- The Definition of Diabetes in Cats

 The Definition of Diabetes in Cats

 Diabetes is defined by the Centers for Disease Control and Prevention as a health condition denoted by improper processing and use of insulin in the body.
-Insulin is a main component of carbohydrates, and it is completely natural to consume a decent amount of insulin on a daily basis.
+Insulin is a main factor from the consumption of carbohydrates, and it is completely natural to produce a decent amount of insulin on a daily basis.

-But the problem arises when the body does not take insulin and store it in the appropriate place.
+But the problem arises when the body does not take insulin and store it in the appropriate place, this is called insulin resistance.
 In the body, insulin is derived from the pancreas, which is an internal organ situated very close to the stomach.
 The pancreas produces insulin at normal and regulated rates in the bodies of healthy cats, but sometimes, the body struggles to produce insulin on its own.

 Sometimes diabetes arises from variables in the environment, like a virus that is circulating and causing damage to the beta cells that produce insulin in the bodies of cats.
 Other times, diabetes has nothing to do with external factors, but rather, the diabetes stems from their genetic makeup.